 What Buddha taught was – to just jump ahead a little bit – that we have to realize that it is thinking that an impossible way in which we exist is actually the way in which we really do exist.
 That’s the problem.
 We’re confused.
 We think that we exist in a way that is impossible.

 Other Indian systems also say that the cause of samsara is ignorance, this unawareness.
 However, what they say is impossible and therefore what’s left over, in other words, what is the way in which we exist, Buddha said, “No, that’s impossible too.”
 That’s what is particularly special here in the Buddhist presentation.
-Like, if we look at the Upanishads, which form the basis of most of the Hindu thought, they also say that it’s ignorance, it’s deception that causes samsara and we want to gain liberation – and what’s impossible is that we all exist separately and what really is the case is that we are all one with brahman.
+Like, if we look at the Upanishads, which form the basis of most of the Hindu thought, they also say that it’s ignorance, it’s deception that causes samsara and we want to gain liberation – and what’s impossible is that we all exist separately and what really is the case is that we are all one with Brahma.

 OK, so that identification of ignorance or unawareness, from a Buddhist point of view, Buddha saw that’s not true, that’s not true.
 So the identification of what really is unawareness, what are we unaware of, what is our confusion, what is our ignorance, Buddha identified what the true ignorance is, what the true unawareness is, which is the real cause of the real problem, which is the uncontrollably recurring rebirth.
-That’s where the explanation of the twelve links of dependent arising comes in, because it’s with this explanation scheme that Buddha explained how unawareness of reality, of how we exist, actually causes this uncontrollably recurring rebirth.
+That’s where the explanation of the 12 links of dependent arising comes in, because it’s with this explanation scheme that Buddha explained how unawareness of reality, of how we exist, actually causes this uncontrollably recurring rebirth.

 But Buddha didn’t leave it just at that by saying, “Well, this is how we perpetuate our samsaric suffering,” and then just complain about how terrible that is.
 Buddha went on to see that it is possible to have a true stopping of it.
 In other words, you can truly stop it, so that it never recurs again.
 That’s the third noble truth.